LakshyaMalhotra/Salary-prediction-based-on-job-descriptions/README.md

 ### Estimators
 The three models which we thought would show a great improvement over the baseline model are following:
-- Ridge regression - Linear model which uses ordinary least squares with l2-regularization.
+- [Ridge regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) - Linear model which uses ordinary least squares with l2-regularization.
 Since it is a linear model, numeric parameters need to be scaled first before feeding the data into the model
-- Random Forest - Tree based method which uses an ensemble of the decision trees and makes predictions based on the majority vote
+- [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html?highlight=random%20forest#sklearn-ensemble-randomforestregressor) - Tree based method which uses an ensemble of the decision trees and makes predictions based on the majority vote
-- LightGBM - Gradient boosting framework which is ultra fast and high performance.
+- [LightGBM](https://lightgbm.readthedocs.io/en/latest/)- A gradient boosting framework which is ultra fast and high performance.
 It performs almost always better in terms of the results as well as the running time than the estimators listed above

+## Modelling (DEVELOP)
+### Create Models
+The three estimators listed were then created and their corresponding hyperparameters were tuned using [optuna](https://optuna.readthedocs.io/en/stable/index.html).
+The result of the hyperparameter optimization for each estimator is summarized in the following plots: